anhinga/with-astra-and-fable/complete-lattice-counterexample/non-aleph-one-algebraicity-example/README.md

 (The iteration is within that one coordinate over $\omega_1$ instead.)
 So the choice of basis of topology does not matter, one just needs to write things accurately.

-But I asked a couple of questions.
-And it seems that 1) we do use regularity of the ordinal $\omega_1$, but that does depend on countable choice, so the whole proof does depend on this weak form of the axiom choice (namely on countable choice).
+But I asked Opus 5 a couple of extra questions.
+And it seems that 1) we do use regularity of the ordinal $\omega_1$, but that does depend on countable choice, so the whole proof does depend on this weak form of the axiom choice (namely on countable choice); that's fine, but let's take a note of that.
 And 2) **it seems that it's not necessary to consider regular open sets, this seems to be an unnecessary complication** Opus-5 thinks that the same is true for the complete lattice of all open sets of this particular Baire space of weight $\aleph_1$.
 That is super-pleasing if true.